 Everyone has to bring a dish that features the colors red & green.
 And no, Christmas M&Ms added to every single dish doesn’t count.

-Think: stuffed red & green peppers, green chile enchiladas made with red corn tortillas (I know these enchiladas are for Valentine’s Day, but you could easily adapt them for Christmas by cutting out stars instead of hearts!), and strawberry spinach salad (bonus – add some white with the feta cheese!).
+- Green chile enchiladas made with red corn tortillas (I know these enchiladas are for Valentine’s Day, but you could easily adapt them for Christmas by cutting out stars instead of hearts!)

-The desserts will be super easy to make to go along with this theme, but if you’re wanting a fun and festive idea, check out these chocolate chip pistachio Christmas tree cookies!
+And desserts would be super easy to make to go along with this theme, but if you’re wanting a fun and festive idea, check out these chocolate chip pistachio Christmas tree cookies!